 Dunedin is a city located in Pinellas County Florida.
-Dunedin has a 2020 population of 36,594.
-Dunedin is currently growing at a rate of 0.05% annually and its population has increased by 3.60% since the most recent census, which recorded a population of 35,322 in 2010.
+With a 2020 population of 36,218, it is the 117th largest city in Florida and the 1240th largest city in the United States.
+Dunedin is currently growing at a rate of 0.21% annually but its population has decreased by -0.72% since the most recent census, which recorded a population of 36,480 in 2020.
+Spanning over 23 miles, Dunedin has a population density of 3,480 people per square mile.

 According to the most recent ACS, the racial composition of Dunedinwas: